-Face masks recommended, though Trump says he won’t wear one
+Face coverings recommended, but Trump says he won’t wear one

-Though some people already have begun acquiring or creating face masks on their own, the administration’s new guidance could test the market’s ability to accommodate a surge in demand.
-It was expected to be limited to people in areas of the country hit hard by the coronavirus, not nationwide, as some health experts had urged.
+The president exempted himself from his administration’s own guidelines, saying he could not envision himself covering his face while sitting in the Oval Office greeting world leaders.

-The new guidelines, to be announced Friday, will encourage people to use more rudimentary covering like T-shirts, bandannas and non-medical masks.
-And President Donald Trump himself suggested scarves could be an good alternative to masks.
+“It’s a recommendation, they recommend it,” Trump said.
+“I just don’t want to wear one myself.”

-The new recommendations are set to be announced at a time when states are bracing for critical shortfalls like those that other parts of the world have experienced.
-They’re scrambling to stockpile all manners of equipment.
+The new guidance, announced as states are bracing for critical shortfalls like those that other parts of the world have experienced, raises concern that it could cause a sudden run on masks.

-In New York, Gov. Andrew Cuomo said Friday he would use his authority to seize ventilators and protective gear from private hospitals and companies that aren’t using them.
+Trump and other administration officials sought to minimize any burden by stressing the recommendations did not amount to requirements and that a variety of homemade coverings were acceptable.
+Federal officials said that surgical masks and N95 respirator marks should be left for those on the front lines of fighting the spread of the infection.

-Trump, who foreshadowed the coming guidance at a White House briefing on Thursday, sought to minimize any burden by stressing the recommendations would not amount to requirements.
+Friday’s announcement capped an evolution in guidance from the White House that officials acknowledged has at times been inconsistent.

-“If people wanted to use scarves — which they have, many people have them — they can.
-In many cases, the scarf is better, it’s thicker,” Trump said.
-“Depending on the material, it’s thicker.”
+First lady Melania Trump embodied the contradictory messaging with a tweet endorsing the new guidance even as her husband chooses to disregard it.

-He said the recommendations would not be mandatory “because some people don’t want to do that” and that “people can pretty much decide for themselves right now.”
+“As the weekend approaches I ask that everyone take social distancing & wearing a mask/face covering seriously,” she tweeted.

-The administration has said states should have done more to stockpile medical supplies, but it’s not clear if anyone is prepared for the rush that could ensue if everyone follows the White House guidance.
+The administration has said states should have done more to stockpile medical supplies, but it’s not clear if anyone is prepared for the potential rush that could ensue if people try to obtain medical masks for themselves.

 In rural Florida, Okeechobee Discount Drugs has been sold out of face masks for almost two weeks, and “we don’t know where you can find any masks at this point,” said Stacey Nelson, one of the pharmacy’s owners.